ccs-fall-2023/lectures/week5/day3/README.md

 ## Extra Reading

-This article, [All your mainstream UI frameworks are lying to you](https://moonthought.github.io/posts/all-your-mainstream-ui-frameworks-are-lying-to-you/), makes some interesting points.
-I don't agree with all of them, and personally think the author's proposed solution is...not great?
+This article, [All your mainstream UI frameworks are lying to you](https://moonthought.github.io/posts/all-your-mainstream-ui-frameworks-are-lying-to-you/), is fairly interesting.

+I don't agree with all of the points the author makes.
+I also think the author's proposed solution is...not great?
 But, there are some valid criticisms with regards to the ecosystem of frameworks.

 In addtition, there is a fascinating [discussion on Hacker News](https://news.ycombinator.com/item?id=37656257) about the article.